TyDe2016/TyDe2016.github.io/index.md

 previously at ICFP: the Workshop on Generic Programming and the Workshop on Dependently Typed Programming.

-These two research areas have a rich history, both to practitioners and to theoreticians, and a deep connection with the functional programming community.
+These two research areas have a rich history, bridging theory and practice.
 Novel techniques explored by both communities has gradually spread to more mainstream languages.
-This workshop brings together leading researchers and practitioners in generic programming and dependently typed programming from around the world, and features papers capturing the state of the art in these important areas.
+This workshop aims to bring together leading researchers and practitioners in generic programming and dependently typed programming from around the world, and features papers capturing the state of the art in these important areas.

 We welcome all contributions, both theoretical and practical of: